rob-myers/rob-myers.github.io/docs/plan.md

 - 🚧 Improve the look of first-npc
   - try robotic hard edge look first

+- start using `yarn inspect` as in BFF for server side debug

 - 🤔 NPCs have label
   - NPCs label tracks them as they move